efrei-paris-sud/2020-lab-two/README.md

 # Lab 2 Introduction to communication
 > It is mandetory to prepare your documents in `Markdown` format.
-We prepared an example repository in [Lab Report Sample](https://github.com/efrei-paris-sud/2019-sample-project/tree/master/lab/1).
+We prepared an example repository in [Lab Report Sample](https://github.com/efrei-paris-sud/2020-sample-project/tree/master/lab/1).
-> All needed codes described in this repository.
-[Example Report](https://github.com/efrei-paris-sud/2020-sample-project/tree/master/lab/1)

 If you need some help on Markdown you can use [this link](https://github.com/efrei-paris-sud/2020-sample-project/blob/main/assets/Markdown-cheatsheet.md)